simon-v/bchinfo.org/_data/devdocs/en/guides/wallets.md

-Because they're easy to use, and because they reduce almost by half the block chain space used to store public keys for every spent output, compressed public keys are the default in Bitcoin Core and are the recommended default for all Bitcoin software.
+Because they're easy to use, and because they reduce almost by half the block chain space used to store public keys for every spent output, compressed public keys are the default in Bitcoin Cash Node and are the recommended default for all Bitcoin software.

-However, Bitcoin Core prior to 0.6 used uncompressed keys.
+However, Bitcoin Cash Node prior to 0.6 used uncompressed keys.
 This creates a few complications, as the hashed form of an uncompressed key is different than the hashed form of a compressed key, so the same key works with two different P2PKH addresses.
 This also means that the key must be submitted in the correct format in the signature script so it matches the hash in the previous output's pubkey script.

-For this reason, Bitcoin Core uses several different identifier bytes to help programs identify how keys should be used:
+For this reason, Bitcoin Cash Node uses several different identifier bytes to help programs identify how keys should be used:

 * Private keys meant to be used with compressed public keys have 0x01